This article about Finding the Best Beach Tent for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 The Joovy Gloo is very similar to the KidCo PeaPod.
 It also comes in two sizes and offers the same sun and insect protection.
 The Joovy Gloo is rated for babies 6 months and older for sleeping.

 We specifically recommend the KidCo PeaPod Plus or the Joovy Gloo Large as infant beach tents because they can also be used as a travel bed when your baby gets older.
-The higher price is worth it if you’ll get plenty of use out of it.
-There are cheaper versions of these tents like the Bend River Baby Tent or the Sunba Youth Baby Sun Tent, but we would only recommend using those as beach or outdoor tents.
+The higher price is worth it if you’ll get many years use out of it.
+There are cheaper versions of these tents like the Sunba Youth Baby Sun Tent, but we would only recommend using those as beach or outdoor tents where your baby is supervised.

 The Nido baby play tent is another option for parents looking for a pop-up baby beach tent.
-It has a canopy constructed of fabric to protect against the sun’s rays and a retractable mesh to protect against insects.
+It has a canopy constructed of fabric with UPF 50+ to protect against the sun’s rays and a retractable mesh to protect against insects.

 It has a removable mat for easy cleaning and a spot to tie up toys to help keep babies entertained.
 The sides of the Nido aren’t mesh.
 With that and a removable mat, we wouldn’t recommend the Nido for overnight sleeping but it would work on the beach for your baby to have a supervised nap.